Luis Alfaro: Background

 Luis Alfaro's solo show St. Jude is the playwright's tribute to his father.
-St. Jude is an autobiographical play that details the complicated relationship between Alfaro and his father.
-The show begins with Alfaro describing going back home to rural California after learning his father has suffered a stroke.
+St. Jude is an autobiographical play which details the complicated relationship between Alfaro and his father.
+The show begins with Alfaro describing going home to rural California after learning his father has suffered a stroke.
 The play moves back and forth between Alfaro growing up and the events that follow his father's stroke.
-There are many stories within the larger narrative and they all relate to the overall theme of finding identity.
+There are many stories within the larger narrative and they relate to the overall theme of finding identity.
 Scenes from his childhood include working in the fields during summers, family celebrations, and some rocky teenage years, including once running away.
 The small stories and anecdotes from Alfaro's childhood all relate back to his father or his personal journey.
-St. Jude was produced at the Kirk Douglas Theatre in Culver City, CA from September 19-October 6, 2013 under the direction of Robert Egan.
-The play ran from February 13–16, 2014 at South Coast Repertory in Costa Mesa, CA. St. Jude was produced as part of Victory Gardens Theater's Up Close and Personal Series in 2017.
+St. Jude was produced at the Kirk Douglas Theatre in Culver City, California from September 19-October 6, 2013 under the direction of Robert Egan.
+The play ran from February 13–16, 2014 at South Coast Repertory in Costa Mesa, California.
+St. Jude was produced as part of Victory Gardens Theater's Up Close and Personal Series in 2017.

 Luis Alfaro's Mojada: A Medea in Los Angeles is a contemporary retelling of Medea.
-Mojada was first produced at the Magic Theatre in San Francisco in 2012 under the title Bruja.
-Mojada: A Medea in Los Angeles was then produced at the Getty Villa in 2015.
+Mojada was first held at the Magic Theatre in San Francisco in 2012 with the title Bruja.
+Mojada: A Medea in Los Angeles and then shown at the Getty Villa in 2015.
 The premiere was produced by artistic director, Chay Yew, and managing director, Chris Mannelli.
-Mojada received a production at Oregon Shakespeare Festival from February 19-July 5, 2017 under the direction of Juliette Carrillo.
+Mojada was shown at Oregon Shakespeare Festival in Ashland from February 19-July 5, 2017 under the direction of Juliette Carrillo.
 The cast featured Sabina Zúñiga Varela, Lakin Valdez, VIVIS, Nancy Rodriguez, Vilma Silva, Jahnangel Jimenez, and Connor Chaney.
-Mojada played Off-Broadway at the Public Theatre July 2-August 11, 2019 under the direction of Chay Yew with Sabina Zúñiga Varela reprising her starring role, but with the play itself set in Queens instead of L.A.
+Mojada played Off-Broadway at the Public Theatre July 2-August 11, 2019 under the direction of Chay Yew with Sabina Zúñiga Varela reprising her starring role, but with the play set in Queens instead of LA.